Office of Counsel

 The General Counsel represents the Board of Trustees, affiliated entities and senior management in all legal matters and is responsible for the delivery of all legal services for the System, its three campuses and affiliated entities, including the retention and management of outside counsel.
 To fulfill these responsibilities, the General Counsel staffs, organizes and manages the Office of Counsel of The University of Alabama System which is comprised of attorneys and support staff strategically located throughout the System.
 The General Counsel also serves on the Chancellor’s Senior Staff.

 He is a Fellow of the Alabama Law Foundation; a member of the Board of Trustees of the Farrah Law Alumni Society; a member of the Alabama Supreme Court Commission on Dispute Resolution; and is listed on the Roster of the Alabama Center for Dispute Resolution as a Mediator and Arbitrator.
 He has previously served on the Alabama Law Institute Council, the Alabama Sentencing Commission, and as a Neutral on the Alternative Dispute Resolution Panel of the U.S. District Court for the Northern District of Alabama.
 While serving as Chief Legal Advisor, he served as Chair of the Executive Committee of the Deepwater Horizon Natural Resource Damage Assessment Trustee Council.
+He continues as Special Counsel to the Governor with respect to matters relating to the Deepwater Horizon oil spill.

 The University of Alabama System